moonwonlee/moon-choice-awards/README.md

 2. short film length
 3. publicly exhibited by means of 35mm or 70mm film, or in a 24- or 48-frame progressive scan Digital Cinema format
 4. for paid or unpaid admission/subscription in a commercial/non-commercial motion picture in any platform (streaming service, theater, public screening), in any country.
 5. Films that, in any version, receive their first public exhibition or distribution in any manner will be eligible for the Choice.
-Nontheatrical public exhibition or distribution includes: • Broadcast and cable television • PPV/VOD • DVD distribution • Inflight airline distribution • Internet transmission
+Non Theatrical public exhibition or distribution includes: • Broadcast and cable television • PPV/VOD • DVD distribution • Inflight airline distribution • Internet transmission
-6. released within the Choice year deadlines: the last day of the year.
+7. released within the Choice year deadlines: the last day of the year.
-7. The required the Choice qualifying run must begin between Big Bang and midnight of the last day of each year.
+8. Qualifying runs must begin between Big Bang and midnight on the last day of each year.
 # And the Choice goes to...
 ## [The Choices Since 2014](https://github.com/moonwonlee/moon-choice-awards/blob/master/the-choice.md)
 ## This repo will be added to Moon's website in the near future.